KimberlyWangui/ComputerGraphics-Project2/README.md

 The objective of this project is to create a realistic animation of a car traveling along a road.
 The project includes -

 - **A detailed 3D model of a car**
-- **Road and environment** - A simple road model with surrounding such as buildings and lighting to enhance the visual appeal.
+- **Road and environment** - A simple road model with surrounding such as boulders and lighting to enhance the visual appeal.
 - **Animation** - The car is animated to smoothly transition from one point to another along the road.

 ## Getting Started